Foilboarding Basics: How to Pump your Foil - Ticket to Glide Ep 07

 - Begin to apply some back foot pressure as necessary to keep the rhythm going

-- Imagine you pumping though a rhythm section at the skate park
+- Imagine yourself pumping though a rhythm section at the skate park

 Your weight will impact your ability and technique when pumping a hydrofoil